 When you own a home, you want to be able to maintain it and keep it nice for years to come.
-But chances are you aren’t a plumber or a contractor, so it’s important to know what you can do as a homeowner to keep your house in working order and prevent any future problems, without causing new ones.
-We’re going through a few 101 plumbing tips that every homeowner should know to avoid critical plumbing issues.
+But chances are you aren’t a plumber or a contractor, so it’s important to know what you can do as a homeowner to keep your house in working order, without causing new ones.
+We’re going through a few plumbing tips that every homeowner should know to avoid critical plumbing issues down the road.

 1. Locate Your Shut-Off Valves